zmcnellis/shipt-zip/README.md

 #### Travis CI
 I used the Travis CI tool for continuous integration.
 This CI tool makes it very simple to view previous builds and easily integrates with GitHub and Node.js.
 I also integrated my GitHub project with Heroku to automatically deploy the application if all tests succeed.

+### CSS Grid and Flexbox
+For styling, I used modern CSS modules such as Flexbox and Grid.
+CSS Grid Layout and Flexbox are some of the most powerful layout tools available in CSS.
+Because they are relatively new technologies, some older browsers may not support some of the features.
+However, I find them extremely useful for quickly building responsive sites and layouts.

 #### Font Awesome
 One of the only design libraries I used was Font Awesome.
 The mockups provided a few icons for the search bar that I instead replaced with Font Awesome icons.
 The icons are very similar, although I find that the Font Awesome library is easier to use when frequently changing properties such as size and color.